openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func removeLast(): ?T
 ```

-Function: Removes and returns the last element of the deque.
+Functionality: Removes and returns the last element of this deque.
 Returns `None` if the deque is empty.

-Return value:
+Return Value:

 - ?T - The removed last element.